icx-id/icx-blog/src/content/home.md

       image: /img/testimony-image.png
     - author: Sumarny Elizabeth Manurung
       authorImage: /img/testimony-author.png
-      company: SPIL Ventures
+      company: Kenangan Capital
-      description: “As a new CVC of PT Salam Pacific Indonesia Lines, a shipping line based in Indonesia, SPIL Ventures are thrilled to have discovered ICX.
-        We look forward to potential collaborations in the future, as we believe they have the expertise to turn innovative ideas into successful ventures.”
+      description: “ICX give startups access to investors from various backgrounds that is able to bring different strategic values to companies!”
-      image: /img/testimony-image.png
+      image: /img/testimony-kenangan.png
 investmentSection:
   title: This Is the New Way of Investing
   subtitle: <span>With ICX</span>, you now have the way to invest in promising